epCode/startest/README.md

 Star Test

-This is a game that intends to be a Star Wars game that is as realistic as possible of the unrealistic Star Wars saga.
+this is a game for minetest that will be based of of Star Wars